javascript-tutorial/en.javascript.info/1-js/08-prototypes/04-prototype-methods/article.md

 */!*
 ```

-`Object.create` has an optional second argument: property descriptors.
-We can provide additional properties to the new object there, like this:
+There is also a method called [Object.create(proto, [descriptors])](mdn:js/Object/create) which creates an empty object with given `proto` as `[[Prototype]]` and optional property descriptors.
+We can provide additional properties to the new object in the second argument, like this:

 ```js run
 let animal = {